Power line damage in Dade City, FL.

 If you experienced property damage or flooding of any kind, please work with licensed electricians to inspect your system and make any necessary repairs before power is restored, and before you turn on your circuit breaker.
 This measure is for your personal safety and allows us to safely restore your power.
 A licensed electrician can inspect and make repairs as needed and coordinate with local building authorities for any required permitting.
 We will be there for you, ready to restore power when your damage is resolved and it’s safe to energize.
 Visit TampaElectric.com/DamagedEquipment to learn which equipment relies on Tampa Electric for repairs and when to call a licensed electrician.
 Visit TampaElectric.com/Storm for important safety tips to keep in mind after the storm.

-As of Wednesday afternoon, 3 percent of Tampa Electric customers are still without power.
-We continue working 24/7 with our full contingent of 6,000 utility crew members to address the remaining outages as safely, efficiently and quickly as possible.
+As of Wednesday afternoon, 3 percent of Tampa Electric customers were still without power.
+We will continue working 24/7 with our full contingent of 6,000 utility crew members to address the remaining outages as safely, efficiently and quickly as possible.

 Tampa Electric neared its goal of restoring essentially all customers affected by Hurricane Milton.
 As of 8 p.m.
 Tuesday evening, nearly 92% of Tampa Electric customers had power and 88% of customers impacted by the storm had their service restored.
 For those customers remaining, 6,000 utility workers will continue working around the clock to restore power.